 The verification will be conducted by the IBA verification team there and then.
 They will quickly scrutinise your paperwork and will confirm you have successfully completed the ride according to the IBA's requirements.

-You will get your Saddlesore 1000 certificate there and then.
+You will get your RBLR 1000 certificate there and then too.
 It may be that you complete the 1000 miles but cannot gain entry to the IBA due to an error or omission i.e. no place name on a receipt or you've lost one because it blew away in the wind.
 The important point is this won't affect your sponsorship as you will have completed what you set out to do.

-If you cannot complete the 1000 miles in less than 24 hours you will still receive a RBLR1000 finishing certificate and there will always be next year.
-Hand written finishers certificates will be handed over, or, if you prefer your names typed out nicely these can be posted to you after the event.
-Riders finishing the 500 mile route only need to finish, there's no minimum or maximum time and every rider will receive their own special finisher's certificate too.
+If you cannot complete the 1000 miles in less than 24 hours you will still receive a RBLR1000 finishing certificate and there will always be next year to ride once again.
+A finishers certificate will be posted to you after the event.
+Riders finishing the 500 mile route need to finish within 16 hours, so if you start at 06:00 hours aim to get back to Squires by 22:00.
+Every rider will receive their own special finisher's certificate too.

 Hot food and drink will be available to purchase at the finish.